kheller18/data-structures-algorithms/questions/CSS.md

    + `There is no parent selector`: Currently, Using CSS, you can’t select a parent tag.

 4. How to include CSS in the webpage?
-   + External Style Sheet: An external file linked to your HTML document: Using `link` tag, we can link the style sheet to the HTML page.
+   + `External Style Sheet`: An external file linked to your HTML document: Using `link` tag, we can link the style sheet to the HTML page.
      + `<link rel="stylesheet" type="text/css" href="mystyles.css" />`
-   + Embed CSS with a `style` tag: A set of CSS styles included within your HTML page.
+   + `Embed CSS with a `style` tag`: A set of CSS styles included within your HTML page.
      + ```
         <style type="text/css">